w3f/w3f-education/docs/Rust/section3/module3.md

 sidebar_position: 1
 ---

-# 3. Structs and Enums
+# 3. Intro to Intermediate Rust

 Structs.
 Enums.
 Methods.
 Packages and Crates.
 Cargo feature - this will be important for the “std” features all over Substrate. “runtime-benchmarks” and “try-runtime”.